2026 Surgical Information Systems Guide to ASC Billing and RCM

 Flow Management for ASC Billing Excellence

-Ambulatory surgery centers operate in a complex environment with evolving operational costs, workforce challenges, and payer demands.
-To thrive in this landscape, it is essential to implement a data-driven approach, foster effective communication, and manage cash flow with precision.
+This approach is vital because ambulatory surgery centers operate in a complex environment with evolving operational costs, workforce challenges, and payer demands.
+To thrive in this landscape, it is essential to implement a strategy that fosters effective communication, and manages cash flow with precision.

 By integrating strong revenue cycle management practices and using reliable metrics, ASCs can drive financial success while delivering a positive patient experience — an area that’s become even more important with the mandate of OAS CAHPS.